What are the most common reasons people visit the emergency room?

 Emergency room malpractice occurs in many forms.
 People collapse or die waiting to be examined.
 Doctors fail to order appropriate tests (blood sample, X-rays).
 Patients are misdiagnosed and sent home instead of being treated immediately or admitted for observation.

 An experienced medical malpractice attorney can determine if the ER staff failed to follow protocols.
-Kennedy, Johnson, Schwab & Roberge, L.L.C., handles medical cases in New Haven and throughout Connecticut.
+Kennedy, Johnson, Schwab & Roberge, P.C., handles medical cases in New Haven and throughout Connecticut.
 We provide free consultations.

 Get in Touch